PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 19:29:02
+Last updated: 2024-04-02 19:29:36
-Random Quote: A good decision is based on knowledge and not on numbers. - Plato
+Random Quote: Courage is not the absence of fear, but simply moving on with dignity despite that fear. - Pat Riley